SanchitNardekar/TMDbAnalysis/README.md

 # TMDbAnalysis
 Analysis of the TMDb dataset from Kaggle.
 Project 1 of the Udacity Data Scientist Nanodegree.
+The article that accompanies this repo can be found [here](https://medium.com/@sanchitastronomy/can-we-predict-big-budget-movie-flops-1407b175fcb4)

 ### Intro